PinewoodPip/epip/docs/index.md

 Right-click a row on the hotbar to bring up a context menu where you can "push" groups of slots around (great for inserting spells inbetween!), clear unmemorized spells, or save "loadouts" to restore your hotbars in later playthroughs.

 ![Hotbar context menu.](img/showcase/hotbar_contextmenu.png)

+Additionally, all "engine actions" (except for flee) are available from the vanilla actions drawer.

 [The hotbar improvements are also available as a standalone mod with no EE dependency.](https://steamcommunity.com/sharedfiles/filedetails/?id=2759281297)